 When receiving a call, the speakers automatically fades out the music, and you hear your ringtone on the speakers.
 When you answer the call, you can speak into the microphone on the front of the speakers, just as you would with any other hands-free speaker kit.
 A very useful feature, just in case a call does come in!

 The speakers themselves are pretty solid and feel really well made.
 The on/off switch is a latching push button switch, so it’s easy to check if the speaker is switched on or not.
 On the front panel, the volume up/down and mute/unmute buttons light up when they are touched.
 Interestingly, the front buttons are capacitive, which means they work just like an iPhone touch screen – using touch rather than pressure.

 Holding the volume buttons for more than 2 seconds is meant to skip a track when you use Bluetooth.
 However, when I tried this, nothing happened.
 The volume controls work absolutely fine when adjusting volume though.
 However, this is a feature I’d never use anyway.

 When I wasn’t using the speakers, I just left them on a sunlit windowsill to charge up.
-I’ve not managed to drain the batteries yet, even with several hours usage.
-The specifications say that the speakers should work for between 5 to 20 hours depending on how you use it.
-The speaker is designed to be powered from solar power, so the speakers will switch over power source automatically depending on sunlight.
+I’ve not managed to drain the batteries yet, even with several hours of usage.
+The specifications say that the speakers should work for between 5 to 20 hours depending on how you use them.
+The speaker is designed to be powered by solar power, so the speakers will switch over the power source automatically depending on sunlight.

 In my opinion, it’s a top-notch gadget.
 Well worth buying if you love your music outdoors!
 Thanks again to Devotec Industries for giving me the opportunity to review the Solar Sound 2.